DarrenLloydMoty/airbnb-clone-project/README.md

 Indexing: Implement indexes for fast retrieval of frequently accessed data.
 Caching: Use caching strategies to reduce database load and improve performance.
 ⚙️

+## Team Roles

+### 1. Backend Developer
+Responsible for implementing the application's core logic, APIs, and server-side functionality.
+Ensures proper communication between the frontend and the database, handles requests/responses, and implements business rules.

+### 2. Database Administrator (DBA)
+Designs and maintains the database structure.
+Responsible for creating schemas, optimizing queries, managing backups, and ensuring data integrity and security.

+### 3. DevOps Engineer
+Manages the infrastructure and deployment pipeline.
+Sets up CI/CD processes, manages Docker containers, monitors performance, and ensures high availability and scalability.

+### 4. Security Specialist
+Implements application-level and API security.
+Focuses on authentication, authorization, encryption, rate limiting, and vulnerability assessments.

+### 5. Project Manager / Team Lead
+Coordinates the team, sets milestones, tracks progress, and ensures timely delivery.
+Acts as a bridge between the technical team and stakeholders, ensuring clear communication and accountability.